MajWill/AI_Project1/README.md

 # Project 1: Search

 This is my implementation of a program that trains an AI agent to play the classic arcade game of Pac-Man.
-All the code is in the [search](/search) folder.
+All the files in the [search](/search) folder were provided to me by the instructor and tutor.
+The parts of the code completed by me are in [search.py](/search/search.py) and [searchAgents.py](/search/searchAgents.py).

 ### Description

-The parts of the code completed by me are in [search.py](/search/search.py) and [searchAgents.py](/search/searchAgents.py).

 [search.py](/search/search.py) contains four different algorithms used by AIs to search simulated spaces: